 So I know many people have been following my epic mission to digitise my 35mm negatives…no?
 Well I know at least one person has been following my vaguely interesting mission to digitise my 35mm negatives, and they will know that I have concluded that it is impossible to do without a dedicated scanner.
 Enter the Canon CanoScan 8400F – an absolute behemoth of a flatbed scanner that was released onto an unsuspecting public in 2004.
-Best thing about it – it is all about the 35mm scanning, with fully backlit dedicated film scanning strip…things, oh, and it cost me £40.
+Best thing about it – it is all about the 35mm scanning, with fully backlit dedicated film scanning negative holders and the like, oh, and it cost me £40.

 It all began when I responded to a freecycle advert from a guy giving away a whole bunch of expired 35mm film.
 I didn’t own a film camera, I hadn’t a clue how to shoot film, I didn’t even know what it actually meant for film to be expired – I went along and got it anyway.
 When I arrived it transpired that he had been a professional photographer for most of his life, and was finally making the switch to digital.
 He wanted to get rid of a whole bunch of other film developing stuff, some chemistry, an enlarger, I think even some paper – I had no idea what that stuff did at the time, so I didn’t take it – something I regret to this day!